biotaphy/tutorials/_sphinx_config/tutorial/clean_occurrences.md

 ## Run clean_occurrences tutorial

-Initiate the clean occurrences command with the following:
+Initiate the clean occurrences process with the following:

 for linux/mac systems